-Total reserves as at 31st March 2021 amount to Rs.291 Mn comprising of retained earnings.
+Total reserves as at 31st March 2022 amount to Rs.480 Mn comprising of retained earnings and revaluation reserves.
 Movements are shown in the Statement of Changes in Equity in the Financial Statements.

 Employment Policies

 The Company is an equal-opportunity employer without any discrimination.